dangarciacarrillo/i-d-eap-edhoc/draft-ingles-eap-edhoc.md

       R = Reserved

-      The L bit (length included) is set to indicate the presence of the four-octet EDHOC Message Length field, and MUST be set for the first fragment of a fragmented EDHOC message or set of messages.
+      The L bit (length included) is set to indicate the presence of the four-octet EDHOC Message Length field, \addtolength{•}{•}
+      nd MUST be set for the first
+      fragment of a fragmented EDHOC message or set of messages.
 The M bit (more fragments) is set on all but the last fragment.
-      Implementations of this specification MUST set the reserved bits to zero, and MUST ignore them on reception.
+      Implementations of this specification MUST set the reserved bits to zero and MUST ignore them on reception.

    EDHOC Message Length

-      The EDHOC Message Length field is four octets, and is present only if the L bit is set.
+      The EDHOC Message Length field is four octets and is present only if the L bit is set.
 This field provides the total length of the EDHOC message or set of messages that is being fragmented.